uit-no/python-course-2018/session-3/part-2.md

 - Plot a graph with number of albums as a function of years (but also OK to postpone this to plotting session).
 - Port your script to use the [csv module](https://docs.python.org/3/library/csv.html).
+- Generalize your code to accept wildcards (regular expressions).